 One of my favourites is the Danish Ontrip.dk for European holidays or the Norwegian Reiselykke.
 But blogs will turn op when you google a destination.

-Check for any fantastic celebrations, festivals or temporary exhibitions in the area.
+Early in your travel planning, check for any fantastic celebrations, festivals or temporary exhibitions in the area.
 I usually see TimeOut or the largest museum’s websites.
 This might give you the opportunity to see the erotic works by Picasso, that will never be exhibited back home (I saw it).
 We also planned our arrival in Mexico City according to the Day of the Dead celebrations.